cannam/sml-trie/README.md

 To use in other projects, include `trie.mlb` from your MLB file.

-AUTHOR
+Author
 ------

 Copyright 2015-2021 Chris Cannam.
 MIT/X11 licence.
-See the file COPYING for details.
+See the file `COPYING` for details.